Terence Hallinan: Political career

+Hallinan in 1988 during his second run for San Francisco Board of Supervisors.

 Hallinan lost his first election campaign, for San Francisco District 5 Supervisor, to Harvey Milk in the 1977 San Francisco Board of Supervisors election.
 Hallinan ran again in 1988 and this time won a seat on the board.

 In the 1995 elections the police union and both the city's daily newspapers endorsed recently fired senior prosecutor Bill Fazio against incumbent district attorney (DA) Arlo Smith.
 Hallinan successfully forced and won a runoff election for DA through a campaign run by his longtime aide Ross Mirkarimi.
 The former defense attorney promptly fired 14 senior prosecutors, leaving pink slips on their chairs during lunch, then posted an armed guard outside his new office in the Hall of Justice.
 Prominent Irish real estate developer Joe O'Donoghue confronted Hallinan about the firings while attending a birthday party at Izzy's Steaks and Chops.
 Hallinan responded by punching him.
 The resulting scuffle was lampooned by David Letterman.

 When two prosecutors were caught having sex in their office Hallinan fired the man but retained the woman.
 Hallinan's chief assistant Marla Miller resigned over the scandal so Hallinan replaced her with David Millstein, the private attorney who had represented him in the sexual harassment lawsuit he settled out of court while a city supervisor.

 In 1999 Hallinan was investigated for felony misappropriation of funds for a salary he paid out to his cousin.